discuzz-app/discuzz/README.md

 **Theming**

-By default, Discuzz will check the current user's browser light/dark preference to setup the correct theme.
+By default, Discuzz will check the current user's browser light/dark preference to setup theme palette.

+You can set it manually by passing `light` or `dark` to the `theme` parameter.

 Discuzz is built on top of MUI library.
-You can customize by using the `<ThemeProvider/>` component, to wrap outside the `<DiscuzzCore />` component.
+You can fully customize by passing a theme object into the `theme` parameter.

 **Custom locale provider**